 Now that you've learned about the numerous wagering possibilities that the sport offers, you're probably wondering how to place bets on greyhound racing.
 There are numerous online sportsbooks available to bettors in the US, although some betting sites offer a standout range of markets when it comes to wagering on the dogs.

-They currently offer betting markets from a variety of US greyhound venues with tracks from Arkansas, Florida, Colorado, Oregon and Wyoming currently listed.
-They also have numerous tracks from around the world, and subscribers who are wondering how to make money betting on greyhounds can take advantage of their welcome bonus to place a risk-free bet on a track of their choosing.
+They currently offer betting markets from a variety of US greyhound venues.
+Tracks from Arkansas, Florida, Colorado, Oregon and Wyoming currently listed.
+They also have numerous tracks from around the world.
+Subscribers who are wondering how to make money betting on greyhounds can take advantage of their welcome bonus to place a risk-free bet on a track of their choosing.

 TVG also has UK, Australian and Irish greyhound tracks on their site, which has proven very popular in recent years.

-UK firm Bet365 is one of the most comprehensive sportsbooks on the market, and they offer greyhound betting opportunities from around the world.
+UK firm Bet365 is one of the most comprehensive sportsbooks on the market.
+They offer greyhound betting opportunities from around the world.
 If you place a wager on any greyhound race, you can subsequently watch the action on their site or via the app.

 Day at the Track